BlueBrain/nexus-web/README.md

 ## Documentation

+### Studios

+You can create studios through the user interface.
+[Find out more about Studios here](./docs/studios/Studios.md).

 ### Nexus Plugins

 In development mode, you can copy/paste your plugins in the `/plugins` folder.
-If you want to develop your own plugins, have a look a the [plugin development documentation](./docs/pluginDevelopment.md).
+If you want to develop your own plugins, have a look at the [plugin development documentation](./docs/pluginDevelopment.md).

 ## Getting involved